-- Includes 79,603 shares issued in the Business Combination.
-Also, includes 226,731 shares issuable upon the exercise of options exercisable within 60 days of September 22, 2022.
+Includes 79,603 shares issued in the Business Combination.
+Also, includes 226,731 shares issuable upon the exercise of options exercisable within 60 days of August 26, 2022.
 Mr. Headley is a member of our Board and was a director of ZeroFox from 2014 until the Closing.
-(22) - Includes 57,255 shares issuable upon the exercise of options exercisable within 60 days of September 22, 2022.
-Mr. McConnell was a director of ZeroFox from 2013 until the Closing.
-Represents shares issued in the Business Combination.
-Includes 20,090 unvested restricted shares as to which Ms. King has sole voting power but which are subject to restrictions on transfer, of which 2,511 of such shares will vest within 60 days of September 22, 2022.
+(19) - Represents shares issued in the Business Combination.
+Includes 20,090 unvested restricted shares as to which Ms. King has sole voting power but which are subject to restrictions on transfer, of which none of such shares will vest within 60 days of August 26, 2022.
 Ms. King is a member of our Board and was a director of ZeroFox from 2021 until the Closing.
-(24) - (25)Represents 50,000 Founder Shares (including 15,000 shares that are subject to forfeiture if certain earnout conditions are not satisfied).
-Mr. Lieberman was a director of L&F prior to the Closing Represents PIPE Shares held by GCP-OI I, LLC.
+Represents 50,000 Founder Shares (including 15,000 shares that are subject to forfeiture if certain earnout conditions are not satisfied).
+Mr. Lieberman was a director of L&F prior to - (21)

+- Represents PIPE Shares held by GCP-OI I, LLC.
 Adam Gerchen, by virtue of his role as manager of GCP-OI I, LLC has voting and dispositive power over the shares held directly by GCP-OI I, LLC.
 Mr. Gerchen was Chief Executive Officer and a director L&F prior to the Closing and is a member of our Board.
-See "Certain Relationships and Related Party" (26) - Transactions Represents PIPE Shares held by JCH Investments LLC.
+See "Certain Relationships and Related Party" (22) - Transactions."
+Represents PIPE Shares held by JCH Investments LLC.
 Jeffrey C. Hammes has sole voting and dispositive power over these shares in his capacity as Managing Member of JCH Investments LLC.
 Mr. Hammes was Chairman and a director of L&F prior to the Closing.
 See "Certain Relationships and Related Party Transactions."
 Represents 39,733 Founder Shares (including 6,000 shares that are subject to forfeiture if certain earnout conditions are not satisfied).
-Mr. Summers was a director of L&F prior to the (27) - (28) - Represent PIPE Shares held by Alsop Louie Capital 4, L.P. ("Alsop Louie").
-Gilman Louie, Stewart Alsop and James Whims, managing members of Alsop Louie, share voting and (29)investment power over shares held by Alsop Louie.
-Mr. Louie serves as Chairman (and previously served as Chief Executive Officer) of Lookingglass and was a director of ZeroFox Represents 20,000 Founder Shares (including 6,000 shares that are subject to forfeiture if certain earnout conditions are not satisfied).
-Mr. Goldstein was a director of L&F prior to the - (30) - See note 5 above for information about Private Placement Warrants.
-(31) - See note 13 above for information about Private Placement Warrants held by Jefferies LLC.
-(32)
+Mr. Summers was a director of L&F prior to the Closing.
+(23) - (24) - Closing.

+Represent PIPE Shares held by Alsop Louie Capital 4, L.P. ("Alsop Louie").
+Gilman Louie, Stewart Alsop and James Whims, managing members of Alsop Louie, share voting and investment power over shares held by Alsop Louie.
+Mr. Louie serves as Chairman (and previously served as Chief Executive Officer) of Lookingglass and was a director of ZeroFox from 2020 to May 2022.
+(25) - (26)Represents 20,000 Founder Shares (including 6,000 shares that are subject to forfeiture if certain earnout conditions are not satisfied).
+Mr. Goldstein was a director of L&F prior to the Closing.
+See note 5 above for information about Private Placement Warrants.
+See note 13 above for information about Private Placement Warrants held by Jefferies LLC. - (27) (28)